euraposis/OMAACS/README.md

 ![](img/OMAACS_LOGO.jpg)

-# Orbital Mechanics and Attitude Simulator (OMAACS)
+# Orbital Mechanics and Attitude Control Simulator (OMAACS)

 This Projects primary function is to design a basic simulator to experiment with orbital mechanics and attitude control systems, primarily for satellites in orbit around earth.